omar-cardenas/FinanceApp/README.md

 - Open the project in Android Studio.

 - Build and run the project on an emulator or a physical device.

+- I also included the apk file for quick acess, you can simply download and open it on an android device.

 ## Technologies Used
 - **Language**: Java, XML